 Historical Information - Evolution of Hespeler

-The area that eventually came to be occupied by the town of Hespeler was originally part of the land granted to the Six Nations Indians by the British Crown in 1784.
-The Indians led by Joseph Brant decided to sell a part of their grant and had the land surveyed.
+The area that eventually came to be the town of Hespeler was originally part of the land granted to the Six Nations by the British Crown in 1784.
+The Six Nations, led by Joseph Brant decided to sell a part of their grant and had the land surveyed.
 In 1798 a block of land, known as Block 2 and measuring over 90,000 acres was sold to Richard Beasley and his partners who looked to resell the land in small parcels.
-This land came to the attention of a group of Mennonites in Pennsylvania who were looking for land on which to settle.
+This land came to the attention of a group of Mennonites from Pennsylvania that were looking for land on which to settle.

 It was to the settlement of New Hope that Jacob Hespeler, for whom the town was later renamed, brought many of his hopes and ambitions in 1845.
 That year Mr. Hespeler purchased a total of 145 acres fronting on the Speed River.
 He then proceeded to build an industrial complex that would provide the footings for the settlement's later industrial strength.